kellemNegasi/greenlight/README.md

 	}
 }
    ```
-Now let's ADD, Update and DELETE a movie using the authentication token of the admin user.
+Now let's Add, Update and Delete a movie using the authentication token of the admin user.

-4. Add a new movie
+4. ##### Add a new movie

   *Request*